simonambridge/NuoDB-Kafka-SparkStreaming/TransactionHandlers/NCFP-Txn-Handlers-README.md

-# NuoDB Card Fraud Prevention Demo - Streaming Analytics
+# NuoDB - Streaming Analytics Demo

 ## Creating and Consuming Transactions

-Based on an original creation by Cary Bourgeois.

 This project consists of two elements: